SalvationDevelopment/Salvation-Development-Charter/README.md

 - **Code in `JavaScript` or `Go`.** C# and C++ exist in our codebase we are trying to get away from those!
 - No `Ruby`, `Java`, `Python`,`C`, no whatever other language you are thinking of!
 - No `CoffeeScript`, `TypeScript`, or `Dart`!
+- Quality is free for those that pay for it.
+Take the time to fix something, there are no deadlines here.
+Keep your estimates to yourself and get it done.
+- Before taking on a large task, get rest.
+Program somewhere peaceful and in comfort.

+**Things we suck at**
+- Not killing each other when AccessDenied is sleep.

 **Articles**